The main sources of cases are law reports, digests and official transcripts.

 Once you have retrieved a case you can use the Case Analysis document to check its status and find out whether it can still be considered good law or whether it has been overruled or reversed.
 To the left of the Case Analysis document you can access other supplementary information about the case.

-You can use the simple search box at the top of the Home page or the 'Find a Title..' option to search for cases.
+You can use the main search box onthe Home page to search for cases.
 However, for more search options you may prefer to use the main 'Cases' search screen.

 Once you have retrieved results, you can use the Case Overview document for a case to check its status and find out whether it can still be considered good law or whether it has been overruled or reversed.
 The Case Overview document also provides you with other supplementary information about the case.